-My recent work focuses primarily on a Mahāyāna sūtra called the Precious Banner (Skt.
-Ratnaketuparivarta; Tib.
-'Dus pa chen po rin po che tog gi gzungs).
-Although the Precious Banner is known and occasionally cited in Buddhist studies scholarship, the work as a whole is sorely understudied despite its intriguing and dramatic narrative of Māra's failed yet incompletely quelled rebellion against the Buddha Śākyamuni.
-My developing first book (based on my dissertation) argues that the Precious Banner contains what I call an affective regime—a set of feeling rules that seeks to structure how readers feel, in this case with respect to the sūtra itself—and invites readers to align themselves with its norms by leveraging literary strategies like focalization, analepsis and prolepsis, and self-reference.
+My recent work focuses primarily on a Mahāyāna sūtra called the Precious Banner.
+My developing first book (based on my dissertation) argues that the Precious Banner contains what I call an affective regime—a set of feeling rules that seeks to structure how readers feel, in this case with respect to the sūtra itself—and invites readers to align themselves with its norms by leveraging sophisticated literary strategies.
 In encountering such feeling rules, readers learn how they ought to feel about the text they have before them.
-And insofar as they adopt and cultivate these norms for themselves, I argue, they come to join a community transhistorical in scope.
+And insofar as they adopt and cultivate these norms for themselves, I argue, they come to join a transhistorical religious community.
 Though seemingly hyper-focused on just one text, this study ultimately aims to offer a synthesis between the so-called linguistic and affective turns in the study of religion.

 Photo: Paradise Valley from Hogback Ridge, Montana